gregecmaregec/gregecmaregec.github.io/_projects/cb3.md

 <br>
 <br>
 Cloud:<br> While cloud is just someone else’s computer, I have explored the dashboards of GCP and Azure and can bring a three tier application online on both, with a serverless or VM instance of a database (NoSQL or PostgreSQL).<br><br>
-AI & LLM:<br> I I have a burning interest in AI and machine learning – and have built my personal AI web chat which I serve from a locally built server that I brough online through my university network. <br><br>
+AI & LLM:<br> I I have a burning interest in AI and machine learning – and have built my personal AI web chat which I serve from a locally built server that I brough online through my university network. <br>

 <br>These are all topics I have explored by myself, as I have a passion for building software.